 Where is your not-to-do list anyway?
-You do have one.
+You do have one, don’t you?

 My business journey started out with out of control to-do lists.
-When I ran a small growing vibrant company, my to-do list was constantly at or around 50 actions required by me at any given point in time.
+When I ran a small growing vibrant company, my to-do list floated around a constant 50 actions required by me at any given point in time.
 Ouch!

 During my professional development, which I continue in earnest today, I’ve developed a not-to-do list process.
-My not-to-do list is getting more sophisticated.
+I actively work my not-to-do list and simplified my to-do list.

-The not-to-list process uses the best ideas from business best practices, lean concepts, and leadership practices.
-I use a very practical method daily for my business.
-I then share what I learn and develop with my clients.
+The not-to-do list process uses the best ideas from business, lean concepts, and leadership practices.
+I use a very practical method every day for my business.
+I then share what I learn with my clients.

 Five principles for a not-to-do list